esmero/archipelago-documentation/docs/giveortake.md

 Archipelago has 5 active GitHub repositories

 - [Strawberryfield](https://github.com/esmero/strawberryfield/tree/8.x-1.0-beta1)
   What?
 Code: Deals with metadata storage and exposure to Drupal.
 Events/Subscribers that trigger when content is modified.
 The way internal pieces of JSON are exposed to the rest of the ecosystem.
-Core to all what is Archipeleago as a concept.
+Core to all of what Archipeleago is as a concept.
 One of its Drupal forms is a Field.
 - [Webform Strawberryfield](https://github.com/esmero/webform_strawberryfield/tree/8.x-1.0-beta1)
   What?
 Code: Deals with UI based ingest of content using webforms.
-How files and media are attached to JSON, tech md is extracted and any interaction that happens during the edit and ingest process via a form.
+How files and media are attached to JSON, how tech md is extracted, and any interaction that happens during the edit and ingest processes via a form.
 In its Drupal form it provides a Field Widget for `Strawberryfield`.
 - [Format Strawberryfield](https://github.com/esmero/format_strawberryfield/tree/8.x-1.0-beta1)
   What?
 Code: Deals with exposing and transforming the JSON when navigating the site.
 What is displayed, how it is displayed.
-Provides templating, metadata display entities via Twig and direct file downloads.
-In its Drupal from it provides many field formatters for Strawberryfield` and a content entity for the twig templates.
+Provides templating, metadata display entities via Twig, and direct file downloads.
+In its Drupal form it provides many field formatters for Strawberryfield` and a content entity for the Twig templates.
 - [Archipelago Deployment](https://github.com/esmero/archipelago-deployment/tree/8.x-1.0-beta1)
   What?
-DevOps: Docker-compose deployment strategy, including a full skeleton projects with persistance folders for Min.io, DB, Solr, Cantaloupe and Drupal 8.
-Includes initial deployment configurations, what modules are enabled, how things look in Drupal 8 and some scripts plus the deployment documentation for both OSX and Linux.
+DevOps: Docker-compose deployment strategy, including a full skeleton of projects with persistence folders for Min.io, DB, Solr, Cantaloupe and Drupal 8.
+Includes initial deployment configurations, which modules are enabled, how things look in Drupal 8 and some scripts plus the deployment documentation for both OSX and Linux.
 - [Archipelago Documentation](https://github.com/esmero/archipelago-documentation/tree/8.x-1.0-beta1)
   What?
 Documentation: This guide and whatever we manage to write to explain Archipelago goes here.

 ## Questions, Answers and In Transit Between Both Ends

 We host a community interaction channel, our [google group](https://groups.google.com/forum/#!forum/archipelago-commons).
-This is the best place to ask questions and make suggestions that are not specific to a single module and/or you think can contribute to a larger discussion within our community.
-Discussions work best in this forum (not excluding GitHub of course), and our official announcements are posted there, too.
+This is the best place to ask questions and make suggestions that are not specific to a single module, and/or if you would like to contribute to a larger conversation within our community.
+Discussions work best in this forum (not excluding GitHub of course), and our official announcements are posted there too.

 ## Documentation Workflow